District of Columbia flag

 Do I need to keep a portfolio in District of Columbia?

-Under 5-A DCMR 5205, families keep a portfolio of materials showing regular educational activity across the required subjects for at least one year.
-OSSE doesn't collect the portfolio — it's produced only on written request.
+Under 5-A DCMR 5205, families keep a portfolio of the student's educational materials showing regular activity across the required subjects for at least one year.
+OSSE doesn't collect the portfolio — it reviews it on request, no more than twice per school year, with at least 30 days' written notice (5-A DCMR 5206.1).

 What subjects must I teach in District of Columbia?